Resolving Issues – Consumers

-- The date and details of the transaction
+- Specific details of the issue with dates;

 What if the company is not a member of DSA?